Cape to Cape Track Guided

 - Private transfers to and from Perth and along the trail in our private tour bus

-- 8-days of pack-free walking staying in the heart of Margaret River
+- 8-days of walking only with a day pack staying in the heart of Margaret River

 Where do we go?

 The Cape to Cape Track

 Route type: Linear trail; walked from north to south

 Walk in reverse: Yes

 Location: Leeuwin-Naturaliste National Park

 Yallingup is a tiny coastal hamlet famous for its world-class surfing and cool surfie vibe.